hkirk/swtafp-slides/slides/13/error-handling.md

 #### Input -> Output

-* We have a buch a functions on the form
+* We have a bunch a functions on the form
-  * `'Input -> Result<'Error, 'Output>`
+  * `'Input -> Result<'Output, 'Error>`
-* all taking a single input and returning Result/Either consisting of:
+* all taking a single input and returning Result/Option consisting of:
-  * an result or
+  * a result or
   * an error

 ----